13 Almost Effortless Ways to Become a Thrifty Person

 Choose your shopping sprees wisely

 There are plenty of great opportunities to buy more and spend less throughout the year, think: Black Friday, the day after Christmas, and tax-free season (July and August).
 (Related: These Black Friday deals aren't as good as you think.)
 Instead of buying whenever you feel the need for some retail therapy, keep a list, and head out the door (or log onto Amazon) when big deals are sure to be happening.
 Many large chains also have annual or bi-annual clearance sales.
 Mark them on your calendar and put off the therapy for a little longer.
+Here are 13 ways to dress for less.

 Create a “Do I need this?” list